omegafragger/models/research/tensorrt/README.md

 tftrt_fp32_imagenet_frozen_graph.pb
 ```

-TODO(tfboyd): Numbers/testing for int8?

 ## Troubleshooting and Notes

-### GPU/Precision Compatibility

-Not all GPUs support the ops required for all precisions.
-For example, P100s
-cannot currently run INT8 precision.
+### INT8 Mode is the Bleeding Edge

-Note that currently, int8 mode results in a segfault using the models provided.
+Note that currently, INT8 mode results in a segfault using the models provided.
 We are working on it.

 ```
 E tensorflow/contrib/tensorrt/log/trt_logger.cc:38] DefaultLogger Parameter check failed at: Network.cpp::addScale::118, condition: shift.count == 0 || shift.count == weightCount
 Segmentation fault (core dumped)
 ```

+### GPU/Precision Compatibility

+Not all GPUs support the ops required for all precisions.
+For example, P100s
+cannot currently run INT8 precision.

+### Label Offsets

+Some ResNet models represent 1000 categories, and some represent all 1001, with
+the 0th category being "background".
+The models provided are of the latter type.
+If you are using a different model and find that your predictions seem slightly
+off, try passing in the `--ids_are_one_indexed` arg, which adjusts the label
+alignment for models with only 1000 categories.

 ## Model Links
 [ResNet-v2-ImageNet Frozen Graph](http://download.tensorflow.org/models/official/resnetv2_imagenet_frozen_graph.pb)